Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Interchange Fees
 Compensation paid by the acquiring member to an issuing member for particular expenses incurred in the process of interchange transactions.

-## Invalid Transaction Tag
+## Invalid Transaction ID
-Response usually displayed when the tag sent does not match the transaction previously sent - for example, Tag A was returned from First Data Payeezy Gateway with Purchase #1 but Tag B was sent by the merchant with Tagged Refund #1.
-This can also occur if the transaction that is being refunded or completed is too old (customers have up to one year to refund charges and around 5 days to complete pre-authorization type transactions).
+Response displayed when the `transactionID` sent does not match the transaction previously sent.
+This can also occur if the transaction ID cannot be found in the database.

-## IP
+## Internet Protocol
-Internet Protocol.
-The Internet protocol defines how information gets passed between systems across the Internet.
+Internet Protocol (IP) defines how information gets passed between systems across the Internet.

 ## Internet Service Provider
 Internet Service Provider (ISP) is a company that provides individuals and businesses with access to the Internet.
 Many ISPs also provide website hosting services.